We Install Septic Tanks That Meet The New Regulations!

 - Be built so it cannot leak or let other liquids leak into it.

-Your Tank, Your Responsibility
+Your Septic Tank is Your Responsibility

 The impact your septic tank (and what it discharges) has on the environment is completely your responsibility.
 You can be held accountable for any pollution caused by your system draining into fresh water sources.
 You also have to see to it that: